-Richard W. Warner is Senior Counsel at the Law Offices of Edward P. Graham, Ltd. primarily focusing his practice in the areas of contested litigation, estate planning & probate, business, family law, collections, and real estate matters.
+Richard W. Warner is a partner at the Law Offices of Edward P. Graham, Ltd. primarily focusing his practice in the areas of litigation, business, and real estate matters.
 Attorney Warner’s extensive professional experience gives him the ability to confidently advocate and efficiently develop cost effective and practical solutions for our valued clients.

 Prior to joining the firm, Mr. Warner acted as Senior Counsel at a large insurance defense firm located in Chicago managing a variety of litigated matters including complex corporate litigation for Fortune 500 companies and multi-billion-dollar entities.
 Outside of the practice of law, Mr. Warner is involved with various legal and civic organizations within his community.
 In his limited free time, Mr. Warner enjoys spending time with his wife and two young children, riding his motorcycle, practicing the violin and guitar, playing golf, and completing DIY home repair and remodel projects.